stevenmwise/stevenmwise.github.io/index.md

 "A mathematician is a machine for turning coffee into theorems." -- Alfréd Rényi

-"Some ideas are so stupid that only intellectuals (professors) believe them." -- George Orwell
+"Some ideas are so stupid that only intellectuals believe them." -- George Orwell

 "One of the principal objects of theoretical research is to find the point of view from which the subject appears in the greatest simplicity." -- Josiah Willard Gibbs